How Alabama is Dealing with Heroin Dealers

 For these individuals, local police departments are likely to give just a warning after one incident of overdosing in which the person survives.
 The second time may result in a fine, with a third time resulting in jail time.
 Alabama does not go so easily on those who supplied the heroin in the first place.
 There have been many instances of individuals being prosecuted for selling heroin that led to an overdose in Alabama.
 It is one of the few ways they have of dealing with the large quantities coming up from Mexico that eventually make it to their streets.

-How a Heroin Charge Can Affect Someones’s Future
+How a Heroin Trafficking Charge Can Adversely Affect Someone’s Future

 It may be relevant to understand how Alabama is dealing with heroin dealers for those facing charges.
 In 2014 two men were charged with selling heroin that caused an overdose when two other young men both died in the same apartment complex, and their deaths came only a month apart from each other.
 Also in 2014, a drug dealer in Birmingham was sentenced to 20 years in prison for selling heroin to a Northport man who ended up overdosing and dying after taking the drug.